 - CrossFit Level 1 Coach (CF-L1 Trainer)

 - First Aid/CPR

 - Weight Room Supervisor Certification (University of Guelph)

-- NCCP Level 1 – Coach in Training
+- NCCP L1 weightlifting coach – Coach in training (December 2016)

 Dane Horvat, Trainer

 Starting at a young age, organized team sport and fitness has been a huge part of my life.
 Being involved in a variety of sports throughout my childhood has influenced the athlete and coach I am today.
 Early on, hockey was always my sport of choice so the opportunity to play the game at the junior and college level was a blessing.
 It was during the 2007 off-season when I was first introduced to Crossfit, and what a game changer!
 My all-around fitness heading into the following season was at an all-time high, and it showed on the ice instantly.
 Since then, I knew that Crossfit would always be a part of my life.

 While studying Health and Physical Education at Nipissing University I grew a strong understanding of physiology and biomechanics.
 In addition to studying the mechanics of human body movement, I discovered a passion to influence fitness onto others.
 I spent my first few years as a coach split between Crossfit 705 in North Bay, and Crossfit Streets in Mississauga.
 During this time I have worked especially with young athletes in strength and conditioning programs.
 As a senior on the Varsity hockey team during my last year at Nipissing, I was hired as our team’s Fitness coach.
 This unique position was the beginning of my specialization in hockey off-season training.